What is Dividend Tax?

 Why do company directors pay themselves in dividends?

 No National Insurance is due on dividends, so a small salary plus dividends historically beat pure salary.
-At 25% corporation tax the gap has narrowed sharply — and Reform's proposed cut to 15% would widen it again.
+At 25% corporation tax and the higher 2026 dividend rates the gap has narrowed sharply — Reform's proposed corporation-tax cut to 15% would widen it again.

 Do I need to declare dividends?